pyfar/gallery/docs/help/trouble_shooting.rst

 A pyfar package is installed but can not be imported
 ====================================================

-Make sure that you have selected the correct Python environment in which you installed pyfar.
+Make sure that you have selected the correct virtual Python environment in which you installed pyfar.
 If you are using conda, you can activate an environment by

 .. code-block:: console